blockchainsllc/in3-docs/docs/api-cmd.rst

 From Sources
 ************

-Before building just make sure you have these components installed:
+Before building, make sure you have these components installed:

-- cmake (Should be installed as part of the build-essential - ``apt-get install build-essential``)
+- CMake (should be installed as part of the build-essential: ``apt-get install build-essential``)
-- libcurl
-  For ubuntu use either ``sudo apt-get install libcurl4-gnutls-dev`` or ``apt-get install libcurl4-openssl-dev``
+- libcurl (for Ubuntu, use either ``sudo apt-get install libcurl4-gnutls-dev`` or ``apt-get install libcurl4-openssl-dev``)
-- If libcurl can not be found conan is used to fetch and build curl.
+- If libcurl cannot be found, Conan is used to fetch and build curl

 .. code-block:: sh